Progress report for SW23-949

 Obj 2: Generate a cost-return planning tool as part of the cost-return study to assist producers seeking to integrate grazing into their operations.

-- To date we have sent out management surveys related to each of the 30 vineyards in the study.
-We have received responses for 21 of the 30 vineyards.
-At the end of the 2024 growing season surveys will be sent out to the 2024 vineyards.
+- To date we have sent out management surveys related to each of the 49 vineyards in the study.
+We have received responses for 43 of the 49 vineyards.

 - In addition to surveys the development of the cost-return study/planning tool will also depend on more in-depth interviews with growers.
-Dr. Brittney Goodrich is leading these interviews and is coordinating with CAFF who are also conducting interviews for a BMP guide.
-Interviews will commence this summer.
+These interviews have been completed and we expect this cost-return study and planning tool to be completed by this Fall.

 Obj.
 3: Share project results and best management practice guidelines to a minimum of 150 producers via 3 in-person on-farm field days and 3 workshops.
 The effects of ISVS on soil health, biodiversity, yield and grape quality and cost and expected returns will be presented.
 The benefits of sheep for meat and fiber markets, as well as ecosystems benefits, such as fire load management will be included.